 For further information about placement into CHEM 120, CHEM 122, or CHEM 231, please contact the department chair, Professor P.J.
 Persichini, at firstname.lastname@example.org or (814) 332-5359.

 Students exempt from taking the foreign language placement exams are those who have never studied a foreign language or have had no significant exposure to a language other than English.
-Students with questions about the foreign language placement exams can contact the Modern and Classical Languages Department at (814) 332-3354 or email@example.com.
+Students who speak a language other than English at home should also take a language placement in that language if the intent is to study that language formally while at Allegheny.
+Questions about the foreign language placement tests can be directed to the Department of Modern and Classical Languages.
+Call (814) 332-3354 or email Reese Campbell at email@example.com.

 Students interested in taking courses in music should: